elixir-search/searchex/README.md

 BEAM, OTP, GenStage and Flow gives us the best possible foundation on which to build.

-Searchex is UNDER CONSTRUCTION - not yet ready for use.
+Searchex is UNDER CONSTRUCTION - for testing only.

 ## About Searchex